Will Ramos: Early life

-Will Ramos grew up in a small town in New Jersey near New York City, and has continued to live there into adulthood.
+Ramos grew up in Edgewater, New Jersey, and nearby Leonia.

+He has continued to live there into adulthood.
+He attended Leonia High School, as part of the class of 2012.
 He is of Puerto Rican descent.
 He has three half sisters, all of whom are separated in age from him by fifteen years or more.

 Ramos grew up playing music, and says he learned screaming and harsh vocals starting at around fourteen years old by imitating the heavy metal music he enjoyed.
 He credits his early interest in heavier music to friends who introduced him to bands including Bullet for My Valentine, Lamb of God, and Whitechapel.
 Ramos has cited as influences the bands Infant Annihilator and All Shall Perish, and credits his attempts to mimic the vocalists Dan Watson from Enterprise Earth and Mitch Lucker of Suicide Silence with helping him to learn to perform high vocals.

 Career

 In around 2014 or 2015, Will Ramos began performing with his first band, the metalcore group Secrets Don't Sleep.
 He later joined the deathcore bands Flawed Saviour and A Wake in Providence, which went on tour with Lorna Shore prior to Ramos joining the band.
 He also worked in the film industry as a freelancer.
 When he joined Lorna Shore in 2020, Ramos was the vocalist for both the metalcore band Monument of a Memory and the death metal band Euclid.